 Programming blocks and consistent scheduling seem to be History’s mantra.
 Not too wide a programming mix, the primetime schedule is home to the solid favorites, giving viewers several opportunities to find their programs and develop a pattern of appointment viewing.
 On weekends, a mix of programming and stacked mini-marathons of top shows drive the lineup.
-In September, there was a tremendous reliance on PAWN STARS and spin-off CAJUN PAWN STARS, with the show appearing 96 times during the month.
+In October, there was a tremendous reliance on PAWN STARS and spin-off CAJUN PAWN STARS, with the show appearing 65 times during the month (which is down from September's count of 96.)

 Source: The Nielsen Company's National Television Audience Sample

-With some nights seeing nearly 100% growth in overall compared to last year, and others seeing losses, September was an interesting month for History.
+With some nights seeing up to 40% growth overall compared to last year, and others seeing losses, October was an interesting month for History.
 Still, the network is dominating in the ratings compared to several other networks in its target demographics - no easy feat when you consider the massive cable landscape and competition.
-Overall, September saw a 6% increase in overall viewers compared to last year, but saw losses overall among key younger demographics.
-But with a strong lineup of original series and specials slated to premiere in October, it's likely these losses will be reversed by next month.
-96
+Overall, October saw a minor 1% decrease in overall viewers compared to last year, and saw losses overall among key younger demographics - a frustrating concern considering that October saw the debut of several new series and specials for History.

-CAJUN PAWN STARS anchors History's schedule for Wednesday nights.
-This month, the night saw year-to-year gains of 10% overall.
-Lead out AMERICAN RESTORATION gained momentum from last month and numbers increased throughout the month.
+AMERICAN RESTORATION and CAJUN PAWN STARS anchors History's schedule for Wednesday nights.
+This month, the night saw year-to-year gains of 4% overall.
+AMERICAN RESTORATION is showing some signs of wear compared to last year; numbers were down 4% in overall viewers compared to October 2011, and saw similar losses among the key younger demographics.

-Marathons of PAWN STARS anchored the Saturday primetime lineup in September and, as we've seen, the show manages to draw a crowd whenever it's scheduled.
-The night was up 93% compared to September of 2011, and saw similar growth among the key demographics as well - clearly a smart programming choice for History.
+Marathons of PAWN STARS anchored the Saturday primetime lineup in October and, as we've seen, the show manages to draw a crowd whenever it's scheduled.
+The night was up 40% compared to October of 2011, and saw similar growth among the key demographics as well - clearly a smart programming choice for History.
+THE MEN WHO BUILT AMERICA served as its lead-out later in the month and while the first week scored above-average, viewers were down for the second.

 Look for more scripted programming and miniseries in the coming months, as well as more attempts by the network to step on Discovery's toes in programming choices and scheduling.